George scores 36, Clippers rout Trail Blazers 133-116

 George shot 11 of 18, made six 3-pointers and hit all eight of his free throws.
 He finished three points off his season high of 39.
 Reggie Jackson added 23 points off the bench.

-Norman Powell scored 32 points and CJ McCollum added 24 points while playing with five fouls for the Blazers, who had their four-game road winning streak snapped.
+Norman Powell scored 32 points and CJ McCollum added 24 points for the Blazers, who had their four-game road winning streak snapped.

 The Clippers harassed Damian Lillard into 2-of-14 shooting for 11 points, well under his team-leading 29.6 average.
 A frustrated Lillard earned a technical foul in the third.
 He had just four points in the second half.

+“Just trying to keep ball out of his hands and really trying to make everything tough on him,” Jackson said.
+“It was a great game plan.”

 The Clippers scored 47 points in the first quarter, the most in that quarter in franchise history, while shooting 64%.
 George’s 22 points were the most by a Clipper in the first since Blake Griffin had the same on March 10, 2014, against Phoenix.